Making an Appointment is Easy:

 You may bring any type of writing (cover letters, personal statements, essays, lab reports, poems, CURCA posters, senior honors projects, capstones, anything!) at any stage in the process.
 You may even come to the Reading and Writing Center to brainstorm or get help reading challenging texts.
 Getting started on a writing assignment can be challenging, so don’t be afraid to come bounce your ideas off a consultant.
 Consultants can also help you read difficult texts, create outlines, or take notes.

 Will my instructor know I have used the Reading and Writing Center?

-Your consultant will email a session report to your instructor unless you ask her not to.
+Your writing consultant will email a session report to your instructor unless you ask them not to.
 These session reports are meant to help your teacher help you become a better writer.

 Is it okay for me to seek assistance on take-home exams to the Reading and Writing Center?